Table of contents

 After launching Google Analytics 4, you will see in your account, under the „Administration” tab and the „Recipients” option, two automatically created GA4 remarketing lists:

-Before you use these lists, however, please pay attention to the conditions under which these lists were created.
-It may be that you don’t need them, or they have conditions that a user on your site has no way of meeting.
+Before you use these lists, however, please pay attention to the conditions under which they were created.
+They may be unnecessary or have conditions that a user on your site cannot meet.

-• Demographic data (you can add conditions for criteria such as age, gender, language code, interests, country ID)
+- Demographic data (you can add conditions for criteria such as age, gender, language code, interests, and country ID)

 If you have enough data, you will be able to use predictive lists:

-3. Users who are likely to make a purchase in the next 7 days;
+- Users who are likely to purchase in the next 7 days;

 Custom audience lists